Yandawl/restcord.py/README.md

 ```

 ## Structure
 RestCord is structured in the same way as Discord's REST API [documentation](https://discord.com/developers/docs/intro).
-Once you have initialised RestCord you will have access to Channel, Emoji, Guild, User and Voice objects, which contain asynchronous methods to communicate with API end points.
+Once you have initialised RestCord you will have access to channel_client, emoji_client, guild_client, user_client and voice_client objects, which contain asynchronous methods to communicate with API end points.

 #### Example: get a guild object
 In this example, we use RestCord to perform a GET request to Discord's [guild](https://discord.com/developers/docs/resources/guild#get-guild) API end point, which will return a guild object.
 Printing this object will output some basic details about the guild such as id and name but the object contains fields as per the documentation.